iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Introduction ADMM.md

 * [Stanford University](https://stanford.edu/~boyd/admm.html) ALL IN ONE Resources for ADMM
 * Paper [link](https://stanford.edu/~boyd/papers/pdf/admm_distr_stats.pdf)
 * Paper [[Proximal Algorithms in Stats and ML.pdf]]
+* Paper: [link](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf), starting with pg: 153, where it starts talking about interpretations of the ADMM methods.

 Prerequisites:
 * [[Characterizing Functions for Optimizations]]